Ofir-Leshem/fasta2hdf5/README.md

 #### Update config file
 <p>
 update SRC_DIR to hold the path in which the FASTA files are saved.<br>
-update DST_DIR to hold the path to which the HDF5 files will be saved.<br>
+update DST_DIR to hold the path in which the HDF5 files will be saved.<br>
 </p>

 #### Script